-Most flu cases begin with the fever that can last anywhere from 4-5 days before breaking.
-A fever is your body's natural defense against the flu.
-Although a low-grade fever may occur in the case of colds, very high temperatures are characteristic of influenza.
-Temperatures may soar to 102 degrees or higher.
-It can be hard to tell the difference between a common cold and influenza in children.
-Their body temperatures are on average higher than adults, whether it comes to the flu or a cold.
-You should seek medical treatment for a high fever.
+Most flu cases begin with a fever that can last four or five days before breaking.
+A fever is the body's natural defense against the flu.
+Although a low-grade fever may occur in the case of colds, high temperatures are characteristic of influenza, reaching 102 degrees or higher.
+It can be hard to tell the difference between a common cold and influenza in children because their body temperatures are higher on average than adults, both when healthy and ill.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.